 - HIV or AIDS

-- an inflammatory disease such as inflammatory bowel disease or rheumatoid arthritis
+- an inflammatory disease such as inflammatory bowel disease

 National guidelines recommend transplant patients have yearly check ups with a skin specialist to learn and look for skin cancers symptoms.